Tournament Readiness: When is Your Child Ready to Compete?

 Can continue competing even when:

-Being behind in the scoreline
+- Being behind in the scoreline.

-Feeling nervous or frustrated
+- Feeling nervous or frustrated.

+A player should understand that effort, body language, and composure are part of performance.
 If a player cannot regulate their emotions, competition becomes a negative experience instead of a growth experience.

 Before entering a real tournament, players must experience real match conditions.

-Must play at least 2 full practice matches
+Must play at least 2 full practice matches.

-These should be completed within the 2 weeks leading up to the event
+These should be completed within the 2 weeks leading up to the event.

 The purpose is to experience:

-Match format and length of play
+- Match format and length of play.

-Pressure and nerves
+- Pressure and nerves.

-Being alone on court
+- Being alone on court.

-Managing momentum, mistakes, and emotional swings
+- Managing momentum, mistakes, and emotional swings.

 You do not want a tournament to be the first time a player experiences these things.